7 of the best Tokyo Winter Illuminations

 Meguro river illuminations.

-The Meguro River illuminations or the “Minna no Illumination” are some of the most Japanese-styled lights on display.
-With over 400,000 pink lights that will remind you of the cherry blossoms from spring and incidentally the cherry blossoms in the spring are just amazing.
+The Meguro River Illuminations or the “Minna no Illumi” are some of the most Japanese-styled lights on display.
+With over 400,000 pink lights designed to remind you of the cherry blossoms from spring, this illumination is another way to keep the Meguro River encased by the colors of sakura.

-With the 100% eco-friendly lights stretching around 2km down the river, it makes a perfect romantic walk.
+With the 100% eco-friendly lights (powered by cooking oil waste from local homes and businesses) stretching around two kilometers down the river, it makes a perfect romantic walk.

 Location: Meguro River – 5 minutes from Gotanda or Osaki Stations.